Ropelength Criticality: The tight clasp

-One of the most striking features of the Gehring clasp was a small gap between the two tubes.
-This gap formed a small chamber between the two tubes as they were pulled together.
+One of the most striking features of the Gehring clasp is a small gap between the two tubes, forming a small chamber between the two tubes as they are pulled together.
 We have already seen that the same gap exists in the generic solutions, as we showed above that the tip-to-tip distance was greater than $1$.
 In fact, the tip-to-tip distance is monotonic in $\sigma$ for each value of $\tau$, as we see in Figure~\ref{fig:gapgraph}.
 For smaller values of $\tau$, the maximum tip-to-tip distance decreases as well, reaching $1$ only for the trivial $\tau = 0$ clasp.
-The maximum tip-to-tip distance, about $1.05653$ times the tube diameter, occurs at the Gehring $(1,0)$-clasp.
-The generic $(1,1)$ clasp still has a tip-to-tip distance about $1.05482$ times the tube diameter.
+The maximum tip-to-tip distance, about $1.05653$, occurs at the Gehring $(1,0)$--clasp.
+The generic $(1,\half)$ clasp still has tip-to-tip distance about $1.05468$.